nbroeking/Haskell/presentation/Chapter1/BasicHaskell.md

 }
 ```

 In Haskell main returns void or () and does Input/Output.
 So its return type is IO().
-We will talk more about what this means in the Monad section… But we can write this as.
+We will talk more about what this means in the Monad section… but we can write this as.

 ```Haskell
 main::IO() —main returns IO()
 main = —do stuff
 ```

 Lets quickly explain what is going on.
 The first line, you can think of like a declaration.
-Now if you remember everything is a function and so main is a function that returns IO().
+Now if you remember everything is a function and so main is a function that has type of IO().
 The next line we are specifying with main does. main = //function is defining the function.
 Lets take this a step further.
 Lets create main that declares two variables, adds them together, and prints the result.
 Our code looks like

 ```Haskell
 main::IO()